Jewels of Anne of Denmark: England and Queen Elizabeth's jewels

 Many of Queen Elizabeth's jewels were kept by Mary Radcliffe ready for her to wear.
 On 13 May 1603 King James had asked her to go through the jewels with Catherine Howard, Countess of Suffolk, presumably to make a selection for Anne of Denmark.
 A note in an inventory dated 19 May 1603 records that James selected a diamond-set gold crossbow on that day, perhaps to send to Anne of Denmark, who was later depicted wearing a crossbow jewel in her hair.
 The motif may be related to an emblem of Geffrey Whitney, who sees in the crossbow an allegory of the superiority of wit or ingenuity to brute strength.
 A crossbow jewel in Anne of Denmark's inventory, perhaps the same piece, had a red enamelled heart at the string.

 In response to the king's orders, jewels were taken from the Tower of London on 8 June 1603 and delivered to Lady Suffolk, who had been a keeper of Elizabeth's jewels, to give to Anne of Denmark.
 Anne of Denmark arrived in York on 11 June.
 A gift of chain of pearls sent north by James to their daughter Princess Elizabeth arrived at York.
 Anne admired the pearls and swopped them for a set of ruby buttons (which may have once belonged to Mary, Queen of Scots).
 Years later, Elizabeth gave the ruby buttons to Frances Tyrrell.
 Lady Anne Clifford noted that Lady Suffolk, who brought jewels from the Tower of London, was with the queen at Dingley on 24 June.
 Lady Suffolk joined Anne of Denmark's household and became the keeper of her jewels.
 In time, responsibility for the queen's jewels passed to Bridget Marrow, a gentlewoman of the queen's privy chamber.

+At her welcome to Althorp on 25 June 1603 the Fairy Queen gave her a jewel.
 The queen normally travelled wearing a face mask to protect her complexion, but in June 1603 she rode towards London without a mask, in order to be seen by her new subjects, and Dudley Carleton wrote, as "for her favour she hath done it some wrong, for in all this journey she hath worn no mask".
 The French ambassador Christophe de Harlay, Count of Beaumont thought the queen was a Catholic and heard that she secretly wore a little cross at her breast with a relic of the True Cross.